Roblox: 2004–2009: Creation and early history

 Roblox was created in 2004 by co-founders and software engineers David Baszucki and Erik Cassel.
-Prior to the creation of the platform, both Baszucki and Cassel worked for Knowledge Revolution, a company that specialized in creating educational and physics simulation software.
+Before its creation, Baszucki and Cassel worked for Knowledge Revolution, a company that specialized in creating educational and physics simulation software.
 After Knowledge Revolution was acquired by MSC Software, the two left the company and Baszucki began investing in earlier social media sites like Friendster.
 Around this time, Baszucki came up with the idea of a physics sandbox with creation tools and a social networking aspect.
 Baszucki and Cassel began development on Roblox shortly afterwards, modeled after Baszucki's vision, and also created the Roblox Corporation.
-Early in its development, Roblox was known as Dynablocks.
+Early in its development, Roblox was known as DynaBlocks.
 It was determined early on in development that the two would design Roblox to rely entirely on user-generated content, only providing the tools necessary for people to develop games, as well as the server hosting later in development.

 Baszucki and Cassel worked alone while making the earlier versions of Roblox, and created their own games on the platform before the creation tools were completed.
 These early versions of Roblox were extremely basic, with player avatars having not been animated yet and various features only being present in their most simplified form.
-They also advertised Roblox on some websites, leading to a few dozen players joining the platform as playtesters.
-In mid-2006, the first two employees that weren't Cassel or Baszucki were hired to work on the platform's other features.
+They advertised Roblox on some websites, leading to a few dozen players joining the platform as playtesters.
+In mid-2006, the first two employees were hired to work on the platform's other features.
 These employees were Matt Dusek and John Shedletsky, with Dusek being responsible for working on the platform's communication aspects.

-Roblox was officially released on September 1, 2006, with Roblox Studio being made available that same year.
+Roblox was released on September 1, 2006, with Roblox Studio being made available that same year.
 Games that were made by the community early in the platform's history included paintball games, haunted houses and model trains that players could ride.
-In 2008, the Roblox Corporation stopped actively creating their own games to demonstrate the platform's capabilities, becoming entirely reliant on user-created games.
+In 2008, the Roblox Corporation stopped actively creating its own games to demonstrate the platform's capabilities, becoming entirely reliant on user-created games.
 During this time in 2007, Roblox introduced the "Builders Club" membership subscription, which allowed for users to create more games under their account, sell virtual clothing, remove outside advertisements from the site and gain Robux daily.
-They would subsequently add two additional tiers: Turbo Builders Club and Outrageous Builders Club.
+They subsequently added two tiers: Turbo Builders Club and Outrageous Builders Club.
 Early in the platform's history, it had two separate currencies: Robux and Tickets, with the latter often being referred to as "Tix".